joglekara/joglekara.github.io/_posts/2020-04-19-StarmapPlotter.md

 The ability to visualize information convincingly is an essential part of any computational scientists toolkit.
 There are plenty of libraries out there, and many are based on `matplotlib`.
 In my case, I've primarily stuck to the boilerplate-heavy `matplotlib`.
 On top of the boilerplate, writing a figure to a file can be quite slow.
-Plotting 100s of figures sequentially can become quite painful.
+Plotting 100s of figures sequentially can become really painful.

 For example, you may be plotting resonance curves, like the one near the title of this page, but for a range of wavenumbers and damping rates.
 The above curve was generated using the following code